 Symphony Hall is widely regarded as the finest concert hall in Europe and the nearby Town Hall provides a majestic location.
-Over at the National Indoor Arena (NIA) and sister venue the LG Arena, just ten minutes out of the city centre, a constant stream of world famous rock and pop acts take to the stage night after night.
-The Bramall Music Building is a brand new purpose build music venue on the University of Birmingham Campus and at the Birmingham Hippodrome, the Welsh National Opera, countless West End Musicals and the world famous Birmingham Royal Ballet offer real choice.
+Over at Arena Birmingham and sister venue the Genting Arena, just ten minutes out of the city centre, a constant stream of world famous rock and pop acts take to the stage night after night.
+The Bramall Music Building is a purpose build music venue on the University of Birmingham Campus and at the Birmingham Hippodrome, the Welsh National Opera, countlesfalfis West End Musicals and the world famous Birmingham Royal Ballet offer real choice.
 Together with many smaller venues that range from the O2 Academy to the Jam House to theatres staging all sorts of concerts or gigs, all kinds of music have a home in Birmingham.

 Pop and rock

-Alongside the recording artists, packing thousands into our arenas, places like Scruffy Murphy's, Hare and Hounds, the Custard Factory, MAC (Midlands Arts Centre), Island Bar, Jam House and Eddie’s Rock Club are showcasing an exciting new generation of musicians.
+Alongside the recording artists, packing thousands into our arenas, places like Hare and Hounds, the Custard Factory, MAC (Midlands Arts Centre), Island Bar, The Glee, Jam House and Eddie’s Rock Club are showcasing an exciting new generation of musicians.

 With its world class acoustics and stunning 2,262 seat auditorium, Symphony Hall hosts some of the great names in classical music.
 It is home to the City of Birmingham Symphony Orchestra (CBSO) and offers a varied classical programme welcoming many of the finest orchestras and virtuosos performing today.